 - the type of income you earn (wages, self-employed, on a benefit).

-The calculator only provides an estimate and it can’t work out the payment for some family situations.
-You may need to call IR on 0800 227 773.
+The calculator only provides an estimate and it cannot work out the payment for some family situations.
+You may need to contact IR.

 Getting paid your tax credit

 Your payments are worked out based on the information you give IR about your income for the year.